brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 _manual_ disaggregation, but not _automatic_.
 For that reason, those protocol tend to use specific /32 and /128 routes for both south-bound and north-bound traffic in Clos topologies.

+On top of that, as far as I know, prior to RIFT no protocol supported the concept of _negative_ disaggregation.
+In protocols prior to RIFT all disaggregation was _positive_.
+If traffic to a specific destination prefix needed to follow a non-default path, then the protocol would advertise specific routes pointing to all remaining feasible equal-cost paths.
+In contrast, RIFT supports the concept of _negative_ disaggregation: instead of advertising positive more specific routes poiting to the more preferred path, it can advertise negative more specific routes advertising which paths should be avoided.
+This is particularly useful in topologies that have massive ECMP, such as Clos topologies.
+Consider a route that has 64-way ECMP, which not uncommon in large datacenter topologies.
+Now consider that one of the 64 paths fails.
+With positive disaggregation, we would advertise 63 more specific routes to the remaining feasily paths.
+With negative disaggregation, we would only advertise one single more specific (negative) route to the single path to be avoided.

+To summarize: disaggregation per-se is not novel in RIFT; disaggregation already existed in other protocols prior to RIFT.
+The main two innovations in RIFT are (a) the fact that disaggregation is _automatic_ and (b) the concept of _negative_ disaggregation.

 ## Positive disaggregation versus negative disaggregation

 Consider the following toy example topology.